Garbii1/voice-assistant-chatap/README.md

 - **API Keys:**
   - **OpenAI:** Create an account and get an API key.
   - **IBM Cloud:** Provision Speech to Text and Text to Speech services, get their URLs and API keys.

-> **Note for CognitiveClass.ai users:**
-> This project was originally a guided project for the [CognitiveClass.ai](https://cognitiveclass.ai/) platform, which provides pre-configured IBM Watson services.
-If running outside that environment, follow the steps above to obtain your own API keys and service URLs.

 ---